abdoElHodaky/tradSys/README.md

 1. **Synchronous Request-Response**
    - Direct API calls for immediate analysis and recommendations
    - Suitable for user-initiated actions
+   - Implements circuit breakers and timeouts for resilience

 2. **Asynchronous Processing**
    - Submit analysis jobs that run in the background
-   - Receive notifications when analysis is complete
+   - Poll job status or receive webhook notifications when complete
+   - Supports job cancellation and priority settings
-   - Suitable for complex, time-consuming analysis
+   - Ideal for complex, time-consuming analysis

 3. **Event-Driven Integration**
    - Subscribe to events and receive updates when conditions change
+   - Supports WebHooks for push notifications
-   - Suitable for real-time monitoring and alerts
+   - Implements the publish-subscribe pattern for real-time updates
+   - Provides event filtering and transformation capabilities

 4. **Streaming Data**
-   - Continuous stream of recommendations and insights
+   - WebSocket API for continuous stream of recommendations and insights
+   - Supports server-sent events (SSE) for one-way streaming
+   - Provides connection management with automatic reconnection
-   - Suitable for algorithmic trading systems
+   - Implements backpressure handling for high-volume data

+5. **Batch Processing**
+   - Bulk API endpoints for processing large datasets
+   - Supports CSV and JSON data formats
+   - Provides pagination and cursor-based result retrieval
+   - Implements rate limiting and quota management

+#### API Versioning and Compatibility

+The DSS API implements versioning to ensure backward compatibility:

+- API versions are specified in the URL path (e.g., `/api/v1/decision-support/analyze`)
+- Changes to request/response formats are documented in the API changelog
+- Deprecated endpoints are marked and maintained for a transition period
+- New features are added in a backward-compatible manner when possible

 #### Authentication and Security

-The DSS API uses OAuth 2.0 for authentication and supports role-based access control.
-All API requests are encrypted using TLS.
+The DSS API uses OAuth 2.0 for authentication and supports role-based access control:

+- JWT tokens for authentication with configurable expiration
+- Fine-grained permissions for different API operations
+- Rate limiting based on client identity
+- All API requests are encrypted using TLS
+- Audit logging for security monitoring

+#### Performance Considerations

+The API is designed for high performance and scalability:

+- Horizontal scaling of API endpoints
+- Response caching for frequently accessed data
+- Compression for large payloads
+- Connection pooling for database and external service connections
+- Asynchronous processing for compute-intensive operations

+#### Error Handling

+The API implements consistent error handling:

+- Standard error response format with error codes and messages
+- Detailed error information for debugging (configurable)
+- Validation errors with field-specific details
+- Retry suggestions for transient errors
+- Rate limit information in response headers

-#### Rate Limiting and Quotas
+#### SDK and Client Libraries

-To ensure fair usage and system stability, the API implements rate limiting and usage quotas.
-These can be configured based on user tiers and subscription levels.
+To facilitate integration, TradSys provides:

+- Official client SDKs for popular languages (Go, Python, JavaScript)
+- OpenAPI/Swagger documentation for API exploration
+- Code samples for common integration scenarios
+- Postman collection for testing API endpoints

 For detailed API documentation, see [Decision Support API](docs/decision-support-api.md).